 “Terry’s presentation style is lyrical, engaging and her love of the medium was infectious.”
 Laura Horwood-Benton, Public Programming & Community Relations Librarian, Portsmouth Public Library.

 I’m offering this Online workshop especially for libraries.
-Thank you, librarians, for doing essential work this past year to keep kids and all of us connected with the books we need.
-The workshop fee is negotiable. firstname.lastname@example.org
+Thank you, librarians, for doing essential work this past year and a half to keep kids and all of us connected with the books we need.
+The workshop fee is negotiable. email@example.com

 Description: Picture books for children are poems with pictures.
 They can be funny.
 They can bring a family memory to life.
 Maria Popova describes picture books as “stories that tackle with elegant simplicity such complexities as uncertainty, loneliness, loss, and the cycle of life.”
 What makes a story one that children will love?
 What are the components that blend and form the structure and beauty of a picture book story?
 I’ll offer prompts and guidelines for participants to write their own picture book.
 This can be a one or two part workshop.
 Here’s a link to a full description of the workshop and testimonials: https://www.terryfarish.com/2020/12/online-workshop-writing-a-picture-book/